-- 21. Without prejudice to the operation of any other law, whoever - - (a) for the purpose of procuring any person to be detained under this Law makes a statement in any form in the truth of which he does not believe; or - (b) inter-meddles with or deals or offers to deal with any property falsely claiming authority so to do under this Law,
+21. Without prejudice to the operation of any other law, whoever -

+- (a) for the purpose of procuring any person to be detained under this Act makes a statement in any form in the truth of which that person does not believe; or - (b) intermeddles with or deals or offers to deal with any property falsely claiming authority so to do under this Act, commits an offence and is liable on summary conviction to a fine of ten thousand dollars and to imprisonment for one year and may be ordered to make restitution of any property involved and missing.

-Effects of certain provisions of the Criminal Procedure Code 2011 Revision) 22.
-Sections 46, 47, 48, 156 and 157 of the Criminal Procedure Code (2011 Revision) are to be read together with this Law as if they formed part thereof but where any provision of that Code is in conflict with any specific provision of this Law the Code shall prevail.
+Effects of certain provisions of the Criminal Procedure Code

+22. Sections 46, 47, 48, 156 and 157 of the Criminal Procedure Code (2021 Revision) are to be read together with this Act as if they formed part thereof but where any provision of that Code is in conflict with any specific provision of this Act the Code shall prevail.